Working on Blackboard Learn Ultra - Manuals and FAQs

 - Sharing a Blackboard Collaborate session as a guest link with students is not secure since a student that is not enrolled in a course can use the link to join.
 Using this solution only students that are enrolled in the specific course can join the session.

 - There is no need to add the students in the session one by one.
-The instructor will just create the session all students enrolled in the specific course in moodle will have access.
+The instructor will just create the session all students enrolled in the specific course in blackboard will have access.

 When using Blackboard Collaborate as a standalone tool, students get the role of presenters